ur5us/insomnia.rest/content/code-of-conduct.md

 ---
-title: Code of Conduct
+title: Community Code of Conduct
 slug: code-of-conduct
 ---

-# Insomnia Code of Conduct

 Like the technical community as a whole, the Insomnia community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the